 Can an employer refuse leave requested by the employee?

-Yes, your employer can refuse your request to leave.
+Yes, the employer may refuse the employee a request to leave.

-However, your employer must respect the treaty provisions that apply.
+However, the employer must respect the treaty provisions that are applicable in the company.

-Your employer must notify employees of the company of the holiday period 2 months before the period begins.
+The employer must notify the employees of the company of the period of leave taken at least 2 months before the opening of this period.

 The dates and the order of departures on leave are fixed: